malllabiisc/HyperGCN/README.md

 ### Dependencies

 - Compatible with PyTorch 1.0 and Python 3.x.
-- For a dataset (and/or splits) not used in the paper, please consider tuning hyperparameters such as [hidden size](https://github.com/malllabiisc/HyperGCN/blob/master/model/networks.py#L21), learning rate, seed, etc on validation data.
+- For a dataset (and/or splits) not used in the paper, please consider tuning hyperparameters such as [hidden size](https://github.com/malllabiisc/HyperGCN/blob/master/model/networks.py#L25), learning rate, seed, etc. on validation data.

 ### Training model (Node classifiction):